jyscao/ventana.nvim/README.md

-# Ventana.nvim
+# ventana.nvim

-Ventana.nvim provides 2 main commands: `VentanaTranspose` & `VentanaShift`, whose actions can be seen in the preview GIFs below.
+Ventana.nvim provides 2 main commands: `VentanaTranspose` & `VentanaShift`, whose actions can be seen in the preview below.
+The active window and window sizes are preserved after the operations.

 #### `VentanaTranspose`